elkhaldaoui/App-Desktop-File-Reader---ElectronJs/README.md

-AnyViewer - a programmable desktop file viewer built on Electron
+App Desktop : File Reader - ElectronJs
 ================================================================================

-AnyViewer is a desktop application to view files, built on [Electron](http://electron.atom.io/).
+File Reader is a desktop application to view files, built on [Electron](http://electron.atom.io/).
 The application only displays HTML, so AnyViewer needs to be programmed to convert arbitrary files into HTML format, using a plugin.

-AnyViewer ships with plugins to handle Markdown, and source files that can be rendered by the
+File Reader ships with plugins to handle Markdown, and source files that can be rendered by the
 [highlight.js package](https://www.npmjs.com/package/highlight.js) (the list
 of languages is available [here](https://github.com/isagalaev/highlight.js/tree/master/src/languages)).

-**AnyViewer viewing it's own README.md**
+**File Reader viewing it's own README.md**

 ![Markdown sample](images/Markdown.png)

-**AnyViewer viewing one of it's JavaScript source files**
+**File Reader viewing one of it's JavaScript source files**

 ![JavaScript sample](images/JavaScript.png)